Best executive cars 2022

 Even without dipping into the SUV and crossover class, there are more body styles available to the executive car buyer than ever.
 As well as the traditional saloons, there are the usual estate versions on offer and beyond that things start to get interesting.
-Two-door coupes like the Audi A5 Coupe, Merc C-Class Coupe and BMW 4 Series offer the same range of engines as their saloon counterparts, but look sharper and have similar tax and running costs.
-These also come in convertible guise for open-air motoring.
+Two-door coupes like the Audi A5 Coupe, Mercedes C-Class Coupe and BMW 4 Series offer the same range of engines as their saloon counterparts, but look sharper and have similar tax and running costs.
+Many also come in convertible guise for open-air motoring.

-Most of these cars will still be diesel powered (although Lexus does not offer diesels), but more efficient turbo petrol engines are now being offered.
-Plug-in hybrid models like the BMW 330e and Volkswagen Passat GTE can really cut your overheads, too.
-If you're willing to take the plunge, the Tesla Model S is a unique executive – it has zero-emissions electric drive, supercar-rivalling straight-line performance, acres of space and super-low everyday running costs.
+Most of these cars will still be diesel powered, but hybrid drivetrains are becoming increasingly popular, especially for company car drivers.
+Plug-in hybrid models like the Mercedes E300 e and Audi A6 TFSI e can really cut your overheads, too.
+If you're willing to take the plunge into EV territory, the BMW i4, Polestar 2 and Tesla Model 3 has zero-emissions electric drive, supercar-rivalling straight-line performance, acres of space and super-low everyday running costs.
 The Polestar 2 is hot on its heels, too.

 Top 10 executive cars to buy